 Glacial River Trail: Groeler Road Boat Ramp to Jefferson

 It is 10.7 miles on the paved Glacial River Trail from Groeler Road Boat Ramp to Jefferson.
-Along the way, the trail traverses forests, passes through Fort Atkinson, and parallels Wisconsin State Highway 26.
+Along the way, the trail traverses forests and farm country.
+It passes through Fort Atkinson, and parallels Wisconsin State Highway 26.
+The surface of the trail is paved with ashpalt, in excellent condition.
 There are changes in elevation, but no large hills to climb.

-From the parking area, the trail heads back east on Groeler Road, then turns north on a paved path before reaching Business Highway 26.
-A corridor of trees and bushes line the trail, and a forest covers the land between the trail and the Rock River to the west.
+From the parking lot at the boat ramp, the bike route goes back east on Groeler Road, then turns north on a paved path before reaching Business Highway 26.
+A corridor of trees and bushes line the trail, and a forest covers the land between the trail and the Rock River.

 The trail passes several industries, arriving at a trailhead after one mile.
 It is at the junction of Farmco Lane, with a striking sculpture of a bicyclist near the trailhead.
 An information kiosk, covered park bench, drinking fountain, and bike rack are found there.
 If cyclists notice an odor in the air, this is likely due to the nearby wastewater treatment plant.
 Farmco Lane is reached by car from Wisconsin State Business Highway 26 (Janesville Avenue).